ESCOMP/CESM_share/README.md

 Current subsets ("libraries") of shared code only include:

 util - very generic, general-purpose code that is likely to be useful to all
-      CIME components.
-CIME components may be explicitly required to use some parts of this code, for example the physical constants module.
+      CESM components.
+CESM components may be explicitly required to use some parts of this code, for example the physical constants module.